2026 Jan GRCA/Clear Creek

 Don't carry stuff I don't need below the rim: The biggest change is to 2-bag it.
 Instead of mailing myself a box of food to GCV I'll bring a cheap, light duffel and check food + airtag + stakes for the flight, then use the duffel to stash items I don't need below the rim before I descend, then pick them back up at the end of the trip.
 This'll let me avoid carrying ~2 lbs I don't need and have a TPW ~3 lbs lighter than last time.
 This will keep my TPW below 20 lbs with a brief exception of the end of day 1 between CBG and Sumner Wash.

 Increase caloric density: my TJ's ramen and hot cocoa are nice but are 115 cal/oz and 83 cal/oz respectively, which is too low.
 Replace with higher-calorie options such as coconut crunchy clusters, dark chocolate, oven-baked cheese (delicious!) and a different ramen/pb setup.
-Replace low-calorie beef sticks with TJ's oven-baked cheese -- high-cal, high-protein and high-fat...
+Replace low-calorie beef sticks with TJ's oven-baked cheese -- high-cal, high-protein, high-salt and high-fat...

 More calories: Last time my 5 lbs / 10,400 calories (130 cal/oz) food worked out almost perfect for 4 days but was too light on day 5.
 The only thing left at the end was my decaf coffee which I didn't use at all.
 On day 5 a group of 3 locals I hiked and camped with gave me a few extra snacks on their way out that allowed me to take a few more hours exiting the canyon to do an out-and-back to the Tipoff.
 I think I'll bring a bit more food...
 Currently at 5.48 lb / 13,637 calories (155 cal/oz).